-Canada is one of the leading first-world countries known for its economic abundance and high standard of living.
+Canada is one of the leading first-world countries known for its academic success, its economic abundance and high standard of living.
 Because of this, their educational system gets great reviews and that’s what international students are looking for.
 Canadian schools are equipped with the latest equipment and with proper resources required to get the best educational experience possible.

 Canada is best known for being one of the most tolerant countries when it comes to skin color and nationality.
 This makes it a prime destination for international students who wish to avoid the risk of encountering racism or xenophobia.

 The crime rate is minimal in Canada because of its strict security and adherence to the law.
 Canadians are also naturally peace and law-abiding citizens, making it a great country to study in.
 No need to worry about distractions and potential safety hazards because its authorities are working round the clock to provide and maintain a safe and secure place conducive for studying.

 96% of international students recommend Canada as a study destination, while 60% say that they plan to apply for permanent residence in Canada.
 This is one of the top reasons why they want to apply for a student loan in Canada over any other country.

 In terms of student numbers, the nationalities with the largest representation of students in Canada are China (with around 22% of the market) and India (with around 34% of the market).
 US students represent only around 2% of all international students in Canada.